cloudops/netscaler_test_drive/readme.txt

 enabled by passing the 'metric' and 'prefix' as an arrays of strings instead of just strings.

-To better understand, review the following code:
+To better understand this functionality, review the code at:
 Request sent from:  ./views/index.tpl:drawVisualizations() Request handled at: ./server.py:444-476